AshrazRashid/react-native-face-capture/README.md

 - `FaceDetector`: Main component for face detection and overlay.
 - `useFaceDetection`: Custom hook for face detection logic.
 - `FaceOverlay`: Overlay component for drawing on faces.
-- `ImagePickerButtons`: UI for picking images from camera or gallery.
+- `ImagePickerButtons`: UI for picking images from the camera or gallery.

 ## License